Skip to content

 Goal

-Create a single HD GIF that communicates dynamic strategy performance versus uniform DCA over rolling windows.
+Create a single HD animation that focuses only on cumulative strategy outcome versus uniform DCA.

 Command